cdepillabout/termonad/README.md

 #### Running with `stack`

-If you originally compiled Termonad with `stack`, you can use `stack` to execute Termonad.
+If you originally compiled Termonad with `stack` and installed it to `~/.local/bin/termonad`, you can use `stack` to execute Termonad.
 First, you must change to the directory with the Termonad source code.
 From there, you can run `stack exec`:

 ```sh
 $ cd termonad/  # change to the termonad source code directory